Kixunil/bip21/README.md

-# Rust implementation of BIP21
+# Rust implementation of BIP21 bitcoin URIs

-Rust-idiomatic, compliant, flexible and performant BIP21 crate.
+Rust-idiomatic, compliant, flexible and performant bitcoin URI crate.

 ## About